 The Board handles this mission with the assistance of the Accounts and Risk Monitoring Committee, and possesses, for such purpose, the same powers as the Statutory Auditors.
-These powers are described in its internal rules (see section 6.3.2.3.1)
+These powers are described in its internal rules (see chapter 6, section 6.3.2.3.1 of the 2016 Registration Document).